GET INSIGHTS INTO HUMAN BEHAVIOR

 GET IN THE LAB

 At ONU, you won’t hole up in the classroom.
 You’ll get in the lab – starting as early as your freshman year – to work with human and animal subjects.
 The research opportunities we offer rival what you’d find in graduate school.
 Opportunities include working in a developmental lab to study Attention Deficit Hyperactivity Disorder (ADHD) in children.
 Or working in a sleep lab that tackles research questions related to sleep deprivation and sleep patterns in college students.
-Or perhaps you’d like to study stress and Post Traumatic Stress Disorder (PTSD) in one of our two research labs focused on these topics.
+Or studying stress and Post Traumatic Stress Disorder (PTSD) in one of our two research labs focused on these topics.
 The opportunities are here for you to grab.

 LEARN FROM THE EXPERTS